Section 15 – Equality rights

 However, the claimant does have the burden of ensuring that the court is aware of the relevant historical, social, political and legal context of the claim (Law, supra at paragraph 83).
 An equality rights claim may fail if the court finds that the evidentiary record is inadequate, particularly where the claim is premised on the court’s acceptance of societal patterns not substantiated by statistical or social science evidence (Gosselin v.
 Quebec (Attorney General), 4 S.C.R.
 429).

-5. Two-part framework for analysis under subsection 15(1)
+5. Two-part framework for analysis under section 15(1)

-The subsection 15 (1) framework for analysis involves two steps:
+The section 15 (1) framework for analysis involves two steps:

 (i) Does the law create a distinction based on an enumerated or analogous ground?